PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:26:05
+Last updated: 2024-04-08 07:27:58
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark